xamarin/xamarin-macios/dotnet/BreakingChanges.md

 * Code that uses the `NMath` type won't compile unless the `ObjCRuntime` namespace is imported.

-  Fix: add `using ObjCRuntime` to the file in question.
+  Fix: add `using ObjCRuntime` to the file in question, or as a global using directive.

 ## NSObject.Handle and INativeObject.Handle changed type from System.IntPtr to ObjCRuntime.NativeHandle